Eramcheg/MovieConsoleApp/README.md

 in the forms 3 (Integer value), 9.4 (Decimal with dot) or 9,4 (Decimal with comma). <br>

 #### 2.2.
 Display all movies
-This option dispays to user all his current movies in the user's list and opens Movies menu to manage existing movies and movies display. <br>
+This option dispays to user all his current movies in the user's list and opens Movies menu to manage existing movies and movies display.
+For more details click [here](movies)<br>

 #### 2.3.
 Display statistics
-This option opens Statistics menu to calculate and show statistics about existing user's movies. <br>
+This option opens Statistics menu to calculate and show statistics about existing user's movies.
+For more details click [here](statistics)<br>

 #### 2.4.
 Exit
 This option exit the program. <br>

+<a name="movies"></a>
 ### 3. **Movies Menu**<br>
 Once user chooses "Display all movies" option on main menu, it displays all user's movies and menu to manage these movies.
 In the menu user can do next: